boilthesea/forllm/blueprint.md

 **Features:**

 *   **Dynamic Persona Generation:** [TODO] Functionality to use a specified LLM to generate a persona based on a user description or topic context.
+    * For subforums request a user specified number of personas based on subforum name and description, give user a field to request specifics.
+Queuable.
+    * Autogenerated subforum personas should have a regenerate button next to them for those that aren't up to snuff.
+Queuable.
+    *
 *   **Inter-Persona Communication (Tagging):** [TODO] Implement `@PersonaName` or similar tagging in user replies to direct a specific LLM/Persona to respond.
 Requires parsing logic in the backend.
 *   **Optional Automated Persona Interaction:** [TODO] A setting (per-topic?) to allow enabled personas to automatically reply to each other's posts within certain limits (e.g., depth, time). *Requires careful design to avoid runaway computation.*
 *   **Summarization Tools:** [TODO] Add a feature to use an LLM to summarize a selected topic thread or a set of LLM replies.